Hundreds Of People Missing After Dam Collapses In Laos

 "Some seven villages home to about 1,300 families and over 6,000 people were under water," the newspaper reports, citing the Attapeu Planning and Investment Department's director, Soulichanh Phonkeo.

-Prime Minister Thongloun Sisoulith suspended a monthly government meeting to visit the stricken region and review evacuation and relief efforts along with members of his cabinet, according to KPL.
+Prime Minister Thongloun Sisoulith suspended a monthly government meeting to visit the stricken region and to review evacuation and relief efforts along with members of his Cabinet, according to KPL.

-The Xe-Namnoy River was diverted in April 2015 as part of the hydroelectric project.
+The Xe Namnoy River was diverted in April 2015 as part of the hydroelectric project.